Borneo

 Arrive in Kota Kinabalu (or KK, as it’s known locally), on the northwestern coast of Borneo.
 Take the day at leisure to acclimate.
 If you’re up for it, go for a walk in the bustling city and explore its vibrant and diverse markets, boardwalks and beaches.
 Meet your expedition leader and fellow travelers at a welcome dinner.
 Overnight at Shangri-La Tanjung Aru.

-• Kota Kinabalu / Lahad Datu / Danum Valley
+• Kota Kinabalu / Sandakan / Sepilok

-After breakfast, transfer to the airport for a flight to Lahad Datu in the Eastern Sabah state.
-Travel overland by vehicle to Danum Valley Conservation Area, the largest contiguous virgin rainforest remaining in Southeast Asia.
-Danum protects nearly 200 square miles of lowland forest, and is recognized as one of the world’s most complex ecosystems.
-It is home to a staggering array of wildlife, including Bornean Orangutan, Western Tarsier, Sambar Deer, Proboscis Monkey, Red-leaf Monkey, Bornean Gibbon, Pygmy Elephant and Clouded Leopard, to name but a few.
+Return to the wildlife hide before breakfast for another chance to see Bornean Ground-Cuckoo.
+After breakfast, depart for Danum Valley with a stop in Lahad Datu for lunch.
+Danum Valley Conservation Area is the largest contiguous virgin rainforest remaining in Southeast Asia.
+Danum protects nearly 200 square miles of lowland forest and is recognized as one of the world’s most complex ecosystems.
+It is home to a staggering array of wildlife, including Bornean Orangutan, Western Tarsier, Sambar Deer, Proboscis Monkey, Red-leaf Monkey, Bornean Gibbon, Pygmy Elephant, and Clouded Leopard, to name but a few.
 Upon arrival, settle into your bungalow at the Borneo Rainforest Lodge.
 Enjoy lunch, then head out for an afternoon trek on the lodge’s nature trails and elevated canopy walkways.
 As the sun sets, listen for Bearded Pig rooting under the bungalows.
 Dinner and overnight at Borneo Rainforest Lodge.

 • Danum Valley